PsykoSoldi3r/docker-jenkins/README.md

 ## Default User

 If you want to change the default username and password.
 Its located in the Dockerfile and defined as environment variables.
-For now you need to turn on security manually at the Jenkins Configure Global Security settings
 ```
 username: admin
 password: admin
 ```
-Tip: don't forget to change the password of the admin account.
+Tip A: You need manually set the security of jenkins Tip B: don't forget to change the password of the admin account.
 Or create a new one and remove the default user

 ## Digital Ocean